“You need more protein.”

 Although studies are showing that supplementing with BCAAs during a workout isn't that beneficial (study, study) there's more to it than just looking at them studies in isolation, vs how Leucine fits into your diet.

-That's because most of the articles and press smack-talking BCAAs are assuming you are only getting BCAAs from a supplement, not protein from whole foods, or a complete protein powder.
+That's because most of the online "experts" out there smack-talking BCAAs are assuming you are only getting BCAAs from a supplement, not protein from whole foods, or a complete protein powder.

 While BCAAs (and particularly leucine) can stimulate muscle protein synthesis, on their own they’re not enough for us to get the benefits we want for both health and muscle growth - to get the most muscle protein synthesis, we need the other essential amino acids as well.